- Backgroundtransferhost.exe is a legitimate .exe file belonging to Microsoft Windows. It helps the system to download updates in the background.

 - What is Backgroundtransferhost.exe?

-It is an executable file used by Windows Update service and other.
+It is an executable file used by Windows Update service and others.
 Associated with the Background Transfer Host utility, it is used to download updates in the background.

 - Can I delete Backgroundtransferhost.exe?